 First we had a video bridge with Kyra Hendrix and Diana Skopina from MSI, who took us through their line of “VR ready” products.
 We heard about the latest graphics cards, gaming technologies and also had the change to ask the MSI reps some questions.
 One big suprise for many was the fact that MSI “VR Ready” laptops were the go-to hardware for many VR demos in this years CES and that said laptops can power the giants like HTC Vive for hours, without being plugged to the wall!
 MSI also sent a nice swag-box for the event participants, so nobody was left empty-handed.
-You can check the video here (first video in english, rejoice!)

 Last one in the spotlight was again Madis Vasser, a true EEVR veteran.
 This time he spoke about a little fieldtrip abroad, visiting one “leading company in VR knowledge transfer” in the UK.
 He came back with mixed feelings, but these are best left discussed in the video.